Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 - Beach 117 to Beach 149: The subway shuttle ends at Beach 116, so this area is quieter, harder to reach, and more likely to be filled with locals.
 You’ll find little to no amenities on these streets, apart from a few shops and restaurants on Beach 126, which is also where the boardwalk ends.
 There are some really pretty houses here, making this a great area to explore on bike.

-- Jacob Riis Park (Beach 153 to Beach 169): Jacob Riis Park, also known as the “peoples beach”, has an interesting history.
+- Jacob Riis Park (Beach 153 to Beach 169): Jacob Riis Park, also known as the "peoples beach", has an interesting history.
 This beach is part of the Gateway National Recreation area and managed by the National Park Service.
-It’s very popular, has a hipster vibe, and is home to the Riis Park Beach Bazaar.
-You’ll find a restored art deco bathhouse here, along with a plethora of amenities, ranging from sports to live music to food.
-There’s even a beer garden.
+It's very popular and has a hipster vibe.
+You'll also find a partially restored art deco bathhouse here.

 - Fort Tilden (Beach 169 to Beach 193): Once you pass Jacob Riis Park, you’ll run into Fort Tilden.
 In its former life, this fort protected the New York Harbor during World Wars I and II and the Cold War.
 Like Jacob Riis, Fort Tilden is part of the Gateway National Recreation area.
 There are no lifeguards on-duty here (swim at your own risk), but you can hang out on the beach and explore the historic fort.